Memory Reboot

-"Memory Reboot" is a song recorded by the Ukrainian musician VØJ and the Russian musician Narvent.
+Memory Reboot is a song recorded by the Ukrainian musician VØJ and the Russian musician, Farkhod Musulmonov, known professionally as Narvent.
 It was released as a single on January 13, 2023, and later included in an album of the same name.

 "Memory Reboot" is primarily a synthwave track, with elements of retrowave.
 It contains traces of phonk and cinematic music as well, and has been noted as an emotional track.

-In a review of the full album, a reviewer for diazable.com put particular praise on Memory Reboot, and commenting that the album as a whole "demands attention, challenges expectations, and, most importantly, connects with listeners on an emotional level."
+In a review of the full album, a reviewer for diazable.com put particular praise on Memory Reboot, and commenting that the album as a whole demands attention, challenges expectations, and, most importantly, connects with listeners on an emotional level.